Decolonising the Global Citizenship Agenda in History Education

 Humanity can also be said to include a capacity to extend the standards of humanness to non-human animal species, the environment, the community as a single whole, and even one’s progeny.
 This would thus require the extension of one’s humanity, i.e. one’s capacity for empathy and justice, to apply to these things.
-In the western world, this last point is perhaps an ultraliberal extrapolation of the meaning of humanity, but in the African consciousness, it is a defining attribute.
-Such an extrapolation is finding new revival in western political thought in response to the unabating capitalism that has dominated western consciousness for much of the last half a millennium.
-For example, the west’s indigenous cultures are re-discovering various ritual, societal and political practices such as sustainable consumption and periodic or permanent abstention from meat.
+In the African tradition, such extension of humanity is a defining attribute of consciousness.
+However, in other traditions such extrapolation is only now finding new revival in political thought in response to the unabating capitalism that has dominated global affairs for much of the last half a millennium.
+For example, the west is in the midst of a rediscovery of various ritual, societal and political practices in humanity such as sustainable consumption, and de-dichotomisation in the form of de-colonial de-racialisation campaigns in nation-building.
 Thus, humanity is distinct from humanness and, while possessing some core and, dare one say, universal concepts, in many respects, it is a culturally determined phenomenon that is constantly changing as societies change.

 But what role can history education play in delivering this vision?

 UNESCO’s Domains of Learning and Key Learning Outcomes